RubenCastroCoding/Regex-Tutorial/README.md

 ### Grouping Constructs
 A part of a pattern can be enclosed in parentheses (...) .
 This is called a “capturing group”.
 That has two effects: It allows to get a part of the match as a separate item in the result array.

+### Bracket Expressions
+A bracket expression represents a character set via a list of characters enclosed by the square brackets: '[' and ']'  If it matches data character from the list to match the target string.